Beartooth (band): The Surface (2022–2025)

-On July 12, 2022, the band released the first single "Riptide" and an accompanying music video.
-On April 21, 2023, Beartooth unveiled the second single titled "Sunshine!".
-On July 21, the band released the third single "Might Love Myself" and its corresponding music video.
-That same day, they announced that their fifth studio album The Surface would be released on October 13, 2023.
-They also revealed the album cover and track list.
+On July 12, 2022, the band released "Riptide," the first single for its next album, and an accompanying music video.
+On April 21, 2023, Beartooth unveiled the second single titled "Sunshine!"
+On July 21, the band released the third single "Might Love Myself," and its corresponding music video.
+That same day, it announced that its fifth studio album The Surface would be released on October 13, 2023.
+It also revealed the album cover and track list.

 On August 25, the band released the fourth single "Doubt Me" along with a music video.
 On September 15, one month before the album release, the band released the fifth single "The Better Me" featuring Hardy.
 The music video for "I Was Alive" was released October 13, 2023, coinciding with the album release.
 On September 20, 2024, the band released a deluxe edition of The Surface which featured a new song titled "ATTN." along with its music video.
 The deluxe edition also featured a few live and remix tracks from the album.

+Pure Ecstasy (2026–present)

+On February 27, 2026, the band released the single, "Free," its first release with Fearless Records.
+On May 15, 2026, the band released the single, "Pure Ecstasy," along with announcing the title of its upcoming record and its tracklisting and release details.
+On June 19, 2026, the album's third single, "Bullshit", was released.
+The new album, Pure Ecstasy, was released on August 28, 2026.